 At the Women’s Centre, we acknowledge that girls have unique experiences related to being a girl.

-Our Girls Programs are free and we provide supplies, food and bus tickets for participants.
-Programs are open to anyone of varying abilities in grades 5-12 who identifies as a girl.
+Our Girls Programs are free, and we provide supplies, food and bus tickets for participants.

-The Women’s Centre aims to support girls to build their confidence and belief in themselves by building community and practicing leadership and activism skills.
-If interested in the Girls Programs, please contact Alexe at: firstname.lastname@example.org.
+The Women’s Centre aims to support children and youth build their confidence and self-esteem by building community and practicing leadership and activism skills.
+If interested in the Girls Programs, please contact the Girls Program Team at: firstname.lastname@example.org.

 Girls Programs participants will: